 Photos taken of the current site and surrounding context

-Cambridgeshire economy is tailored towards life sciences, but there is a shortage of floorspace needed for sustained growth.
+The Cambridgeshire economy is tailored towards life sciences, but there is a shortage of floorspace needed for sustained growth.
 There is high demand for high quality laboratory space locally.
 Our exciting proposals aim to maximise the potential of this underutilised site, delivering high quality, wellbeing-led labs, and workspaces in a building with leading sustainability credentials.

 The site is located within NECAAP, which is a policy included in the Greater Cambridge emerging Local Plan.
 The NECAAP area includes 182 hectares of brownfield land in north Cambridge.
 The policy outlines how the area will be transformed into a new city district.
 Our vision has been shaped by the key NECAAP priorities: